attackgoat/screen-13/README.md

   - Scenes
 - _Runtime_ Asset `.pak` File:
   - Easy reading of assets
-  - Configurable compression
+  - Configurable `compression`
+    - `snap` is really good
+    - `brotli` is amazing, but it has a bug at the moment and fails to read properly
 - Rendering:
-  - TODO
+  - Deferred renderer
+  - Forward renderer - **not started**

 ## Optional features